WELCOME!

 Western honey bees (Apis mellifera

-If you care for or know about untreated colonies or free-living nests of Western honey bees anywhere in the world, consider registering them in our mapping platform.
+If you know about or care for free-living nests or untreated colonies of Western honey bees anywhere in the world, consider registering them in our mapping platform.
 You'll need to sign in to create an account, after which you'll be asked some questions about the colony in order to plot it on the map (look for "Campaigns").

 photo © Alexander Wild